FourBoiga/50-850-MHz-Software-Defined-Radio/README.md

-# Wideband SDR (50–800 MHz)
+# Wideband SDR (50–850 MHz)

 ## Overview

-This project is a custom software-defined radio (SDR) designed to receive signals from **50 MHz to 800 MHz**.
+This project is a custom software-defined radio (SDR) designed to receive signals from 50 MHz to 800 MHz.
 The goal is to build a modular, low-cost SDR while learning RF engineering, analog design, FPGA development, and digital signal processing from the ground up.

 Unlike many hobby SDRs that rely on integrated tuner chips, this design emphasizes a discrete RF front-end consisting of filter banks, RF switching, amplification, and an I/Q receiver architecture.